Skip to main content

 About

 The Search is a single player casual simulation game with a mystery theme.
 It was developed by Jason Godbey and was released on April 13, 2017.
-It received mostly positive reviews from players.
+It received mostly positive reviews from both critics and players.

 Skip User Reviews